bostonlink/cuckooforcanari/README.md

 ## About

-Cuckooforcanari is a Maltego local transform project, built within the Canari Framework that integrates the Cuckoo Sandbox v0.5 API into maltego entity output.
-The main goal of this project is to allow security analysts, researchers, investigators, and teams to graphically display a Cuckoo Sandbox file analysis.
+Cuckooforcanari is a Maltego local transform project, built within the Canari Framework that integrates the Cuckoo Sandbox API into maltego entity output.
+The main goal of this project is to allow security analysts, researchers, investigators, and teams to graphically display a Cuckoo Sandbox file or URL analysis.

 Directory Structure: